 Living abroad can really mess with your head.

-What happens when you move abroad?
+What happens to your personality when you move abroad?
 Can you become a totally different person just by changing your environment?

 In my experience, yes, you can.